Fujikura History

 Oil Crisis and Low Growth

-In October 1973 (Showa 48), the Fourth Arab-Israeli War broke out.
-Oil-producing Arab countries cut back on oil supplies to unfriendly countries, including Japan.
-The ensuing price surge subsided, but the economy slumped, and this had a major impact on the electric wire industry.
-The production environment changed drastically with raw material shortages, plummeting prices, and restrictions on electricity use, and the demand for electric wires also plummeted.
-President Kino Arata declared a state of emergency at the beginning of 1974 (Showa 49) and proposed measures such as cost cutting.
-While our company also sought to expand exports, we also established two new business divisions, "Electrical Equipment and Materials" and "Overseas," to expand business related to electric wires.
+In October 1973 (Showa 48), the Fourth Middle East War broke out.
+Arab oil-producing countries cut oil supplies to unfriendly countries, including Japan.
+The subsequent price surge subsided, but the economy slumped, and this had a major impact on the electric wire industry.
+The production environment changed drastically with raw material shortages, plummeting prices, and restrictions on electricity use, and demand for electric wires also plummeted.
+President Kino Arata declared a state of emergency at the beginning of 1974 (Showa 49) and proposed measures such as cost-cutting.
+Fujikura Electric Wire also sought to expand exports, and established two new business divisions, "Electrical Equipment and Materials" and "Overseas," to expand business related to electric wires.

 Gotanda Fujikura Building